berlliyanto/Andon-System-Hasura/README.md

 # Modular Andon System

-Improvisasi dari versi andon sebelumnya menggunakan sistem komunikasi master dan slave.
+An improvisation of the previous Andon version utilizing a master and slave communication system.

-## A. Pendahuluan
+## A. Introduction

 #### Master

-Master berfungsi sebagai otak atau jembatan penghubung antara slave 1 dan slave 2, master juga yang menangani dalam request dan response dari server.
-Master menerima input dari RFID dan menggunakan module Ethernet supaya memiliki koneksi internet.
+The Master serves as the brain or bridging connection between Slave 1 and Slave 2.
+The Master also handles requests and responses from the server.
+It receives input from RFID and utilizes an Ethernet module to establish an internet connection.

 #### Slave

-Slave berfungsi sebagai kontroller yang menerima input dari sensor dan aktuator.
-Slave 1 menerima input dari TFT, Proximity, dan relay, serta menampilkan output pada TFT.
-Sedangkan Slave 2 memberi output pada Panel DMD RGB untuk menampilkan status dan calling.
+The Slave functions as a controller that receives input from sensors and actuators.
+Slave 1 receives input from TFT, Proximity, and relay sensors, and displays output on TFT.
+Meanwhile, Slave 2 provides output on the RGB DMD Panel to display status and calls.

 ## B. Daftar Komponen